{short description of image}

 John Sloan

 This page displays photos taken on the battlefield at Borodino, Russia, where the Russian army under Marshal Kutuzov fought the French and Allied army of Napoleon in 1812, as well as related photos from several military museums and photos of current Russian Napoleonic society reenactors.
 Attached are tables showing the chronology of the campaign and of the battle as well as a text narrative of the campaign based on Clausewitz.
+We have added a review of the book, Borodino, by Alexander Mikaberidze.

 Borodino is a village 124 km west of Moscow.
 On August 26, 1812 it was the scene of the most decisive battle of the 1812 War with Napoleon.
 It was here that the Russian commander-in-chief, Field Marshal Prince Michael Kutuzov, following the surrender of Smolensk to the French forces took a decision to stage a decisive battle against the Napoleonic army.
 The outcome of the battle was favorable for the Russian army.
 Russian troops displayed outstanding gallantry.
 Russia's army corps commanding generals included such outstanding military commanders as Prince Bagration, Marshal Barclay de Tolly, M. Miloradovich, B. Dokhtarov, M. Platov and others.
 The Russian army had 104,000 men and 627 guns.
 The French had 124,000 men and 587 guns.
 The casualties in the Napoleon's army ran as high as over 50,000 dead and wounded (28,000 killed), the Russian casualty figures stood at 44,000.
 The Battle of Borodino heralded a crisis in Napoleon's strategy of the General Battle.
 Napoleon failed in this attempt to totally destroy the Russian army, make Russia surrender, and dictate her peace terms.
 His forces suffered grave losses while the Russian spirit was enhanced.
 The battle signalled the beginning of the catastrophe that engulfed the Grand Army.
 Please go to text for a narrative of the campaign.
 At 1812 there is a chronological table of major events of the campaign.
 At battle time line is a table showing the hour by hour course of the battle.

 In 1941 there was vicious fighting at Borodino between Soviet and German troops.
 The Borodino field features numerous monuments dedicated to the Russian men in combat as well as the monument to the fallen French soldiers.
 Today Borodino is an open-air museum spanning the territory of 110 sq kms.
 The tour of this museum usually starts from the huge poplar that was planted in front of the museum building in 1839 when the ashes of P. I. Bagration were buried in the place of the former Raevsky's battery.
 Then the tourists would go up to Gorki village where Marshal Mikhail Kutuzov's command post was located.
-From the hill with the monument to the glorious Russian field marshal on its top, one can observe the whole battlefield, as well as the location of the main operations - the Shevardino redoubt, the Semenovski fleches, and the Ravesky battery.
+From the hill with the monument to the glorious Russian field marshal on its top, one can observe most of the battlefield, as well as the location of the main operations - the Shevardino redoubt, the Semenovski fleches, and the Ravesky battery.
 To learn more about our activities and view other locations in Russia, please return to the Xenophon Group main page please go here.
 Go to reenactment to see photos of the Borodino reenactment of 1999.

 Maps of Borodino Battlefield

 We are in process of making new maps of the battle and the entire 1812 campaign.
+Here is a map of the opening days of the campaign.

 Selected photographs